Zillion (TV series): Publications

 Zillion Creations 1 and Zillion Creations 2 were released in 1987 and 1988, respectively.
 These books offer an in-depth look at the equipment and characters from the series.

 In 1993, Eternity Comics published a comic book adaptation of the series, written by Tom Mason and illustrated by Harrison Fong.

 Toy

-A Zillion-based laser tag toy line also by Sega was also released in Japan and Brazil.
-The design of the gun, which was also featured in the series released in 1987, was reused from the Master System Light Phaser light gun which was released in 1986 in North America, Europe and Brazil.
+A Zillion-based laser tag toy line also by Sega was released in Japan and Brazil.
+The design of the gun, which was featured in the series released in 1987, was reused from the Master System Light Phaser light gun, which was released in 1986 in North America, Europe and Brazil.

 Later in the series, Sega and Tatsunoko changed the design of the anime series' guns, simultaneous with a cosmetic change in the laser tag guns on which they were based.

 In 2009, a Brazilian man used the toy in a hostage crisis situation where a woman was held for more than 10 hours.
 The Guinness World Records Gamer's Edition 2010 cited it as the "Longest police stand-off with a videogame peripheral".